onlyquake/xonotic-wiki/Repository_Access.markdown

 ### Windows

-By default, Windows has no real environment to handle the necessary scripting and compiling tools for building Xonotic… So, what we have to do is install something called [msysgit](https://github.com/msysgit/msysgit/releases) to allow us to have a similar environment as on Linux.
+By default, Windows has no real environment to handle the necessary scripting and compiling tools for building Xonotic.
+So, what we have to do is install something called [msysgit](https://github.com/msysgit/msysgit/releases) to allow us to have a similar environment as on Linux.
 In this case, we want the download which is entirely self contained (including build-essentials and other corely required dependencies), which at the time of writing this is called “msysGit-netinstall-1.9.5-preview20150319.exe.”
 Simply follow the instructions on screen at this point.
 NOTE: Unless you know what you’re doing, install with default settings/directories.

-Once you have completed the installation, you should be able to launch the msysgit shell by simply finding “msys.bat”- by default, it is located at: C:, and you can use this shell to continue on with the guide and clone and compile the Xonotic repositories.
+Once you have completed the installation, you should be able to launch the msysgit shell by simply finding “msys.bat”- by default, it is located at **C:**, and you can use this shell to continue on with the guide and clone and compile the Xonotic repositories.
 It is recommended that you make a shortcut to msysgit (simply right click the shell and hit “Create Shortcut”) for easier access on your desktop or in your start menu.

 ### Mac OSX

-You must first install XCode which comes on your installation DVD or can be downloaded from the Apple website.
+You must first install **XCode** which comes on your installation DVD or can be downloaded from the Apple website.
 This package provides tools like Git and GCC, which are needed for successful checkout and compilation of Xonotic.
-Some versions of XCode come with Git and others don’t - if you don’t have Git after installing XCode get it here: http://code.google.com/p/git-osx-installer/
+Some versions of XCode come with Git and others don’t - if you don’t have Git after installing XCode get it here: **http://code.google.com/p/git-osx-installer/**

 After your development environment is all set up, you can continue on to cloning the git repository and compiling Xonotic.